IMPORTANT

 Designed for you—and with you

 Every day, we review customer feedback to make your online experience better.
-Based on your feedback, we’re launching a new pge.com account this fall.
+Based on your feedback, a new pge.com account is coming in Spring 2025.

 • Easier password resets.
 Get a code via email or SMS text to reset your password—no more security questions or typing in temporary passwords.